Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 3. `openannotate-override-placeholders.properties` (Optional.
 Tomcat-specific properties)
 4. `override-placeholders.properties` (environment-specific properties)

 In general, use the `openannotate-override-placeholders.properties` to override any of the default properties.
-This file must be placed on the Tomcat classpath (for example, in the `<TOMCAT_HOME>/shared/classes` folder), and will override all properties located in the `OpenAnnotate.war`.
-Properties defined here can still be overridden by `override-placeholders.properties`, but if for example server URLs are all that needs to be defined, these can be left in `openannotate-override-placeholders.properties`, allowing WARs to be promoted through various environments without needing to be re-built / configured.
+This file must be placed on the Tomcat classpath (for example, in the `<TOMCAT_HOME>/shared/classes` folder), and overrides all properties located in `OpenAnnotate.war`.
+Properties defined here can still be overridden by `override-placeholders.properties`, but if for example server URLs are all that need to be defined, these can be left in `openannotate-override-placeholders.properties`, allowing WARs to be promoted through various environments without needing to be re-built / configured.

 ## OpenContent properties